Auto Note Importer

 ModeBehavior

-ManualShow notification, skip conflicted fields
+ManualShow notification, skip conflicting fields

-Obsidian winsOverwrite Airtable with Obsidian values
+Obsidian winsOverwrite the remote with Obsidian values

-Airtable winsKeep Airtable values, ignore Obsidian changes
+Remote winsKeep remote values, ignore Obsidian changes

 📝 Template Usage